-These are hidden lines present in 2D geometry, if you want to show hidden lines then select show radio button and change color and linetype of obscured or hidden lines from dropdowns that follows.
+These are hidden lines present in 2D geometry, if you want to show hidden lines then select Show radio button and change color and Linetype of obscured or hidden lines from the drop-down menu.

 Include tangential edges:

-Now select flatshot tool from expanded section panel of home tab or type FLATSHOT on command line and hit enter then select insert as new block in destination panel of flatshot dialogue box.
+Select the Flatshot tool from expanded section panel of the Home tab or type FLATSHOT on the command line and hit enter.
+Select “Insert as new block” in the Destination panel of Flatshot dialogue box.

-Don’t change properties of foreground lines and select Show radio button in obscured line panel then change its color to yellow or other light colour and line type to hidden.
-Now select Include tangential edges radio button and click create.
+Don’t change properties of foreground lines and select the Show radio button in Obscured lines panel then change its color to yellow or other light color and line type to Hidden.
+Select Include tangential edges radio button and click Create.

-You will see that your cursor now follows top view of 3D geometry, click at a point in drawing area where you want to place it and press enter thrice to accept all default values.
+You will see that your cursor now follows the Top view of 3D geometry.
+Click at a point in the drawing area where you want to place it and press Enter key thrice to accept all default values.

-Change your view to front from view cube or view drop down from top left of drawing area and again select FLATSHOT command.
-Select all the options from flatshot dialogue box as you have selected in previous condition of top view and click on create.
+Change your view to Front from View cube or View drop down menu and again select FLATSHOT command.
+Select all the options from Flatshot dialogue box as you have selected in the previous condition of the Top view and click on Create.

-Click at a point in drawing area and press enter thrice to place it, now when you move to top view again which is also the XY plane you will be able to see front view clearly.
-You can later move this front view drawing at a suitable place according to your requirement.
+Click at a point in drawing area and press enter thrice to accept default values.
+Switch to the Top view or the XY plane and you will be able to see front view clearly.

-For creating 2D view of isometric drawing change your view to SE isometric (or any other view you like) and repeat all processes again as mentioned in previous example of creating front view, in this case too the isometric view will be created on XY plane.
+For creating the 2D isometric view from 3D drawing change your view to SE isometric or any other isometric view which you like.
+Repeat all processes again as mentioned in the previous example of creating the Front view.
+In this case also the isometric view will be created on the XY plane.